Hiking the Wiliwilinui Ridge Trail on Oʻahu, Hawaiʻi

 Distance: 4.7 miles / 7.6 km

-In terms of difficulty, the Wiliwilinui Ridge Trail is often regarded as one of the easiest and best introductory hikes to reach the beautiful Koʻolau Summit.
+That said, Wiliwilinui Ridge is often regarded as one of the easiest and best introductory hikes to reach the rugged Koʻolau Summit, which I mention because it’s a great adventure to know if you’re ready to branch out to more challenging trails across Oʻahu.

 Wiliwilinui Ridge Trail Oahu Hawaii